nitinbudhiraja/rewardsProgram/README.md

 # Rewards Sample Application
-Deploy this sample application to calculate the reward points earned for each customer per month and total.
+Deploy this sample application to add trsanactions and calculate the reward points earned for each customer per month and total.